MrDiver/ArmSimulator/README.md

 ### Gui
 - Marking the line that is going to be executed on a step command
 - Basic Syntax highlighting for the ARM assembly language
+- Using the error list to indicate Errors inside of commands during execution
 - Cstyle Comments everywhere

 ![](Resources/gui/features.png)